 Ruud Ringoir, Kipp & Zonen

-Reference cells have similar properties to PV panels, but even when properly calibrated, will have the same shortcomings in temperature, spectrum and degradation.
+Reference cells have similar properties to photovoltaics (PV) panels, but even when properly calibrated, will have the same shortcomings in temperature, spectrum and degradation.
 Therefore they will not be able to give an accurate measurement of the available solar radiation under all conditions.
 Depending on the application and the type of energy calculation several differences can be noted.

-3) The advantage here is that the pyranometer integrates over time, typically between 5 and 20 seconds.
+The response time of the pyranometer is longer than a PV cell.
+The advantage here is that the pyranometer integrates over time, typically between 5 and 20 seconds.
 This means that sudden changes such as passing small clouds, birds and planes will not give transient spikes or dips in the data.
 A pyranometer will give a correct integrated values over a day when using sample intervals of 20 seconds or more.

-4) When different PV cell types are used in one plant, a separate reference cell for each type should be used, but only one pyranometer is required for monitoring all types.
+The pyranometer is PV-cell-type independent.
+When different PV cell types are used in one plant, a separate reference cell for each type should be used, but only one pyranometer is required for monitoring all types.

-6) Most panels and reference cells have performance are specified under Standard Test Conditions.
+PV cells are specified at standard test conditions (STC).
+Most panels and reference cells have performance are specified under Standard Test Conditions.
 These are conditions of +25°C ambient temperature, 1000W/m2 global solar irradiance, air mass 1.5 and no wind.
 The global radiation when under test is measured with a pyranometer.
 These conditions are far from realistic in the real world and an accurate measurement with a pyranometer shows the real performance.

-7) There is a conception that pyranometers need to be cleaned very frequently, and this is advised for optimum performance.
+Reference cells (and PV panels) suffer more from pollution than pyranometers.
+There is a conception that pyranometers need to be cleaned very frequently, and this is advised for optimum performance.
 However, reference cells with a flat surface suffer more from deposits than the hemi-spherical dome of a pyranometer.

-8) Performance Ratio (PR) or Performance Index (PI) calculations when based on accurate independent data from a pyranometer are more relevant than when based on a reference cell with lower accuracy and the same inherent flaws as the panel itself.
+Performance Ratio or Performance Index calculations are more accurate using a pyranometer.
+Performance Ratio (PR) or Performance Index (PI) calculations when based on accurate independent data from a pyranometer are more relevant than when based on a reference cell with lower accuracy and the same inherent flaws as the panel itself.
 A pyranometer (depending on the type) can measure with 1% accuracy.